 Notes

-- You can add 1 or 2 finely chopped green chilies also.
+- You can add finely chopped ginger to add flavor.

 Follow me on Facebook, Pinterest, and Instagram to get updates on new recipes.